rundeck/rundeck/docs/en/upgrading/upgrading.md

           allow: [run]

-# Important Changes in RunDeck 1.4
+## Important Changes in Rundeck 1.4

-These changes in version 1.4 are important to note if you are upgrading an existing RunDeck installation.
+These changes in version 1.4 are important to note if you are upgrading an existing Rundeck installation.

 1. [Database table and field name changes to support Mysql & Oracle](#database-changes)
 2. [ACL Policy file format and behavior changes](#acl-policy-changes)

-**Note:** before upgrading, it is a good idea to back up your RunDeck installation using the instructions here: [Backup and Recovery](http://rundeck.org/docs/RunDeck-Guide.html#backup-and-recovery).
+**Note:** before upgrading, it is a good idea to back up your Rundeck installation using the instructions here: [Backup and Recovery](../administration/backup-and-recovery.html).

-# Upgrade procedure
+## Upgrade procedure

-## System packaging
+### System packaging

 If you are using RPM or Debian packaging, refer to the basic [Install Instructions](http://rundeck.org/downloads.html), and simply upgrade the package.

-## Launcher Jar
+### Launcher Jar

 For the Rundeck Launcher jar, you can follow this basic procedure:

-1. Stop the currently running RunDeck java process
+1. Stop the currently running Rundeck java process
 2. Copy the new `rundeck-launcher-1.4x.jar` file either to your `$RDECK_BASE` directory, or wherever you had your previous jar
 3. Remove these directories from your previous `$RDECK_BASE`:
     * `$RDECK_BASE/server/lib`